dmitru/pines/README.md

-# decision-trees
+# Pines: a Decision Trees ML library
 A Python library that implements sklearn-compatible decision trees.

+Check the `examples` directory to see how to use the package for both classification and regression problems.

 ## List of things implemented
 - CART algorithm for building regression and classification trees